 The California North Coast is a very seismically active location.
-In addition, there is the potential for other natural disasters, such as tsunami's, and forest fires.
-Also, campuses are having to face the possibilities of active shooter, chemical spills, bomb threats, hazardous materials release, or a utility failure, to name a few.
+In addition, there is the potential for other natural disasters, such as tsunamis and forest fires.
+Also, campuses are having to face the possibilities of an active shooter, chemical spills, bomb threats, hazardous materials release, or a utility failure, to name a few.

 The College of the Redwoods Emergency Preparedness & Safety Committee (EPSC) has developed emergency guidelines for the campuses.
-These guidelines are available online at http://inside.redwoods.edu/safety/documents/EmergencyPreparedness-EntirePlan1-4-2013.pdf.
-The plan is in revision currently.
+These guidelines are available online at https://internal.redwoods.edu/Portals/31/EOP%20Plan.pdf?ver=2016-11-29-112348-453.
+The plan is currently in revision.

 CRPS and/or other campus authorities become aware of a campus safety concern or potential problem, the CRPS and Maintenance Director and EPSC will evaluate the issue and determine if it is a significant emergency or dangerous situation involving an immediate threat to the health or safety of students or employees or the surrounding area.
-If it is determined that the situation requires either a campus closure or immediate evacuation, District Administration will be notified, and steps will be taken immediately to ensure safety for all involved.
-The College will issue a notification without delay and will consider the safety of the community in determining the content of the notification.
+Suppose it is determined that the situation requires either a campus closure or immediate evacuation.
+In that case, District Administration will be notified, and steps will be taken immediately to ensure safety for all involved.
+The College will issue notification without delay and consider the community's safety in determining the content of the notification.